ShaggyTech/nhtsa-api-wrapper/README.md

 const response = ApiClient.DecodeVin('WVWHV71K69W144983')
   .then(res => {
     console.log(res)
-    return response
+    // do something here with the response return response
   })
   .catch(err => console.log(err))

-  // Do something with the response
+  // do something with the response here as well

 ```